A never ending stream of plastics

 As the problem of plastics in the Arctic is multi-faceted and international, there is no single solution.
 Therefore, working on solutions means working on a variety of issues, with a variety of stakeholders and scientific disciplines.

-Together with partners throughout the region, Wageningen University & Research provides the expertise needed to work on solutions to prevent the Arctic from becoming a plastic soup and to preserve this magnificent landscape for future generations.
+Together with partners throughout the Arctic, Wageningen University & Research provides the expertise needed to work on effective solutions and to preserve this magnificent landscape for future generations.